blogginglikeitstheaughts/myspotontheweb/_posts/2025-07-08-wall-studs.md

 title: Finding wall studs with a sewing pin
 ---

 Our urrent house has the most difficult-to-find wall studs I've ever encountered.
 Something to do with the heavily textured paint perhaps?
-Recently I tried using two stud finders -- one cheap, one fancy -- and STILL ended up drilling 5(!) unsuccessful holes before I found a stud, more or less by luck!
+Recently I tried using two stud finders -- one cheap, one fancy -- plus rapping my knuckles on the walls, and I STILL ended up drilling 5(!) unsuccessful holes before I found a stud, more or less by luck!

 Enough already!